 Returning to my home state, Colorado, I was awarded a full-tuition scholarship to the University of Colorado Law School.
 While studying, I participated in the Doman International Law Society, the Student Trial Lawyers Society, and many mock trials and moot court events.
 I graduated in the top half of my class and passed the bar in 2009.

 During my education I received many awards and held many positions.
 These include: Phi Beta Kappa, President and Secretary, Pre-Law Society, Recipient, Bernard J. Seeman Scholarship, Author: “Justice Sandra Day O’Connor: Feminist or Feminine Jurisprudence?”
 Pi Sigma Alpha Chi Political Science Journal.
 Top Oralist, 2009 Carrigan Cup Mock Trial Competition, University of Colorado Law School, Boulder, Colorado.
 Top Grade Earner, Motions Advocacy, University of Colorado Law School, Boulder, Colorado.
 Participant, Regional Competition for Jessup International Law Moot Court.

-When I have free time I enjoy playing with my children, reading, sewing, crafting, and working on our urban homestead with our 2 dogs, 2 cats, 2 hamsters, 2 rabbits, 12-50 chickens, and 20,000-120,000 bees.
+When I have free time I enjoy playing with my children, reading, sewing, crafting, and working on our urban homestead with our dogs, cats, chickens, rabbits, bees, and garden.
 I also volunteer extensively with Girl Scouts, Jefferson Unitarian Church, the West Side Jew Crew, and HaMakom.